-It is the Compensation Committee's policy that the Chair of the Compensation Committee or the full Compensation Committee pre-approve any additional services provided to management by an independent compensation consultant.
+It is the Compensation Committee's policy that the Chair of the Compensation Committee or the full Compensation Committee preapprove any additional services provided to management by an independent compensation consultant.

 The Compensation Committee reviews the performance of each named executive officer in light of the above factors and determines whether the named executive officer should receive any increase in base salary or receive a discretionary equity award based on such evaluation.
-During 2018, the Compensation Committee did not adhere to a formula or other quantitative measures with respect to compensation but rather relied on qualitative and subjective evaluations to determine the appropriate levels of compensation for our named executive officers.
+During 2021, the Compensation Committee utilized industry benchmarks and the work performed by FW Cook to determine the appropriate levels of compensation for our named executive officers.